Magoosh will update this post as more information becomes available.

 >> Read: LSAT-Flex Score Conversion Table (How to Predict Your LSAT Flex Score!)

-The AAMC has announced that they will be offering a shorter MCAT for the rest of 2020.
-This exam will be 5 hours and 45 minutes as opposed to the normal 7 and a half hours.
-They have also added three new test dates: June 28, September 27, and September 28.
-Registration will open on May 7, 2020; the system is currently down as the AAMC updates it.
+All full-length MCAT test dates have been canceled globally.
+However, The AAMC is offering a shortened MCAT for the remainder of 2020.
+This exam is 5 hours and 45 minutes long, as opposed to the normal 7 and a half hours.
+AAMC also added three new test dates: June 28, September 27, and September 28.
+If you were scheduled to take one of those exams, you should have received a cancellation email.

 >> Read: What to do if your MCAT study plans have been disrupted due to coronavirus